 NRK's channels

-NRK consists of three main TV channels, three main radio channels, several niche channels on the radio, the Internet, podcast and mobile phone.
+NRK consists of three main TV channels, three main radio channels, several niche channels on the radio, a wide service on the Internet, podcast and mobile phone.

 Television